U.S. Market Entry Program

 Not sure if you fit?

-We’ll tell you quickly if a 510(k) pathway is appropriate, how many filings your portfolio likely requires, and what the fastest credible plan looks like.
+We’ll tell you quickly if 510(k) is appropriate, how many filings your portfolio likely needs, and the fastest credible plan.

 A coordinated program reduces total regulatory spend and accelerates market access—especially for multi-line portfolios.

-We analyze each device family against FDA’s classification framework and product code expectations to identify the correct pathway, data needs, and reviewer context.
+We map each device family to FDA expectations so pathway, data needs, and reviewer context are clear.

 • Early risk identification (RTA / data gaps)